EricHype/scratch_interview/README.md

 (Multi parameter search)
 - /api/v1/books/search - Parameters: firstName, lastName, titleText, contentText, tags, categories, publishedDate, operator, languages, pageNumber, pageSize, limit, sortKeys.
 Formats are same as above, sortkeys should be in "column:asc,column2:desc" format.

+# 5) Things still to do/code stuff I'm not that happy with.

+This implementation is laregly a brute force one, given the nebulous nature of the problem, which is massively inefficient.
+Seriously, it took me a full day of working on it and re-reading the problem before I finally figured out what Scratch was probably trying to have me code so they could evaluate.
+Sadly, by that time, I had already put a lot of hours into the single-parameter routes and the tests that go with them, so I ended up shorting what was probably the more important stuff they'd like to see in the multi-parameter route and backing repository.
+Really wish I had understood better or the problem was written more clearly.

+The service class violated the single object responsibility principle, so I'd love to refactor that.
+Additionally, I'd like ot add in memory indexes on the collection for different columns to speed up searches.
+It's not hard to get a pretty decent speed gain over the simple iterate-over-whole-collection version I did as an initial implementation.

+Lastly, this is a solution that could greatly benefit from caching, particularly if the pagination feature is heavily used.

+# 6) If this was to be deployed as a service

+Part of the problem is say what you wold do if this solution were to be deployed as a service that added 100 books per second and had to handle 50k searches per second.
+Flatly, I wouldn't ship anything like this to handle that problem.
+There are way better, well understood and industry standard tools like elasticsearch/solr that can handle something like this and the benefits of using them far outweigh the costs.
+HOwever, if I had to ship this